shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-mobile-advertising.md

 Xandr also provides a public
 [MRAID and Mobile Video Tutorial](mraid-and-mobile-video-tutorial.md) intended for audiences who need to work with our mobile offerings.

-Mobile advertising is very similar to <a href="online-advertising-and-ad-tech-glossary.md#ID-00000189__ID-0000039b" class="xref">web display advertising</a>, with a few exceptions, which we'll discuss below.
+Mobile advertising is very similar to [web display advertising](online-advertising-and-ad-tech-glossary.md#display-advertising), with a few exceptions, which we'll discuss below.

 ## Types of mobile advertising